What kind of a course is Astronomy II (ASTR 1P02/PHYS 1P02)?

 Tests and Exam From the Current Course

 Your test and exam scores will be posted at the Brock Gradebook, which can be accessed using Student Self Serve from your Brock Portal, NOT from Sakai.
-Tests and the exam with correct answers from our course are posted below.
-If you wish to check your responses on individual questions, you can do so by going to Room MC B203.
-You'll find a printout on the front counter, to the far right, containing each student's choices (ordered by student number) and the correct choices.
+Tests and the exam with correct answers from our course will be posted below within a few days after they are written.

 Test 1 | ANSWERS